WebOrigami/docs/src/content/cli/intro5.md

 This effectively lets ori work as a static file server.

 As a shorthand, you can omit the period (`.`).
-If you don't specify a graph to serve, `@serve` serves up the current folder.
+If you don't specify a tree to serve, `@serve` serves up the current folder.

 ```console
 $ ori @serve
 Server running at http://localhost:5000
 ```

-## Serve a transformed graph of stuff
+## Serve a transformed tree of stuff

 <span class="tutorialStep"></span> You can ask ori to serve data transformed on demand into HTML using `map` and the template we saw earlier.